We're here to help!

-We provide free housing education Classes and one-on-one Counseling Services
+BNT provides free housing education classes and one-on-one counseling Services

 ERA’s main focus is to educate families to achieve self-sufficiency, build wealth and maintain financial stability.
 ERA accomplishes this by providing pre-purchase counseling and education, rental assistance and eviction and foreclosure prevention services.
 If you: think you have bad credit, believe you have been discriminated against, need a job, are looking to move, or seek additional benefits, BNT can help.
 Registering for classes can be done easily online, and appointments for one-on-one housing counseling services can be obtained by calling (203) 290-4255.
 All of ERA’s classes and one-on-one counseling are free and are provided live online.
 Certain services are also available in person.

 ERA Programs and Services